-Location is one of the main criteria that enter into account for young tenants when looking for accommodation.
-For their studies or their job, they usually prefer to avoid long walks or public transport trips.
-Student residences found a new way to adapt to this clientele’s needs, and residence managers locate buildings in the immediate vicinity of schools and universities.
+Location is one of the main criteria when looking for accommodation.
+For their studies or their job, students usually prefer to avoid long walks or long journeys on public transport.
+This is why you will usually find residences in the immediate vicinity of schools or universities.

 On the Studapart platform, you will also benefit from personalised support throughout your rental application process and the Studapart Guarantee.
 The Studapart team makes sure that the user’s profiles and ads are verified and encourages homeowners to keep an updated profile, have a high response rate, and provide quality accommodation.

 A multilingual team is at your disposal 6 days a week to help you find and book your student accommodation on the platform.
-From searching to booking, you can view available housing offers and complete the whole process online.
-To get started, click on “Tenant space” and sign up using your school’s login credentials or your personal email address, or register with your Facebook account.
+Whether you are searching or looking to book, you can view available housing and complete the whole process online.
+To get started, click on “Tenant space” and sign up using your school’s login credentials, your personal email address, or register with your Facebook account.

 You don’t have a guarantor for your student accommodation in France?

-Don’t worry, Studapart can replace them over the whole duration of your stay in France.
+Don’t worry, Studapart can replace your guarantor over the whole duration of your stay in France.

 A guarantor is a third party, who signs the lease agreement with the tenant, responsible for paying the rent.
 In case the tenant does not pay the rent, the landlord has an option to legally ask the guarantor to pay it.

-It may be challenging for international students to find accommodation in Toulon without a French guarantor.
-In most cases, student residences and landlords require that they have income in France.
+It may be challenging for international students to find accommodation in Bordeaux without a French guarantor.
+In most cases, student residences and landlords require that your guarantor has income in France.

-You can get the Studapart Guarantee directly on the platform and add it to your rental application to find a residence available in the desired area.
+You can get the Studapart Guarantee directly on the platform and add it to your rental application to find a room or residence available in the desired area.

-If you require any further information, feel free to email us: firstname.lastname@example.org
+If you require any further information, feel free to email: email@example.com

 You are an owner

-To advertise your services or property on our dedicated platform for accommodation, click on “Owner space” to go through the sign-up process.
+To advertise your student housing services or property on our dedicated platform, click on “Owner space” to go through the sign-up process.
 After that, you will be able to create your profile and describe the student accommodation you provide.

 The Studapart platform allows you to find a perfect tenant quickly and safely.
 It was developed on 4 key pillars to make your rental experience simpler: security, autonomy, expertise, and profitability.

 Studapart is a community of trust, as both owners and tenants share the same values: transparency, open-mindedness, and goodwill.
-If you have a property or student residence to offer, come join us!
+If you have a room or student residence to offer, come join us!